secretstartups/handbook/leadership/index.html.md

 - Maintain effective communication and a healthy relationship with each other
 - Make unanimous decisions as a team

-Watch the replay of our conversation with [Jeb Hurley, Co-founder and Managing Partner Brainware Partners](https://www.brainware-partners.com/) where we discussed
+Watch the replay of our conversation with [Jeb Hurley, Co-founder and Managing Partner Brainware Partners](https://www.brainware-partners.com/) where we discussed:

 1. Managing trust, productivity, and wellbeing on remote teams
 1. Behavior, biochemistry, and dynamics of trust